Florin Hilbay: Political career

 In October 2018, Hilbay filed his senatorial candidacy for the 2019 Philippine Senate election.
 He ran under the opposition coalition, Otso Diretso.
-His platform focuses on the government budget, social services, and sovereign rights of the Philippines in the West Philippine Sea and Benham Rise.
+His platform focuses on the government budget, social services, and sovereign rights of the Philippines in the South China Sea and Benham Rise.
 He was an official member and the official candidate of Aksyon Demokratiko, a progressive political party founded by senator Raul Roco.
 However, he lost and missed the top 12, placing 29th.

 On October 18, 2021, Hilbay left Aksyon Demokratiko to support the presidential campaign of Vice President Leni Robredo.

 Writings

 He authored a collection of essays entitled "Unplugging the Constitution" published and distributed by the University of the Philippines Press in 2009.
 The book, written between 2004 and 2005 while he was in Yale, tackled a wide range of issues.
 It discussed constitutional law, constitutional theory, philosophy of adjudication, legal hermeneutics, bar exams, the institution of marriage, psychological incapacity, liberal consciousness, and free speech.
 His theory on the Tort of Constitutional Negligence has been applied in suits for damages against former President Gloria Macapagal Arroyo.